 Another key pillar of the plan is supporting the city's economic environment, driving the city's vision for growth and long-term prosperity.
-To foster a diverse and resilient economy, the plan includes recommendations that support job creation, attracting businesses, and supporting local entrepreneurs.
-The plan prioritizes equitable access to economic opportunities for all residents, while enhancing Leeds' competitiveness on a regional scale.
-Through strategic investments in infrastructure, innovation, and workforce development, the plan's goals will strengthen the city's foundation and promote a prosperous future for its communities.
+To foster opportunities for all residents, while enhancing Leeds' competitiveness innovation, and workforce development, the plan's goals will strengthen the city's foundation and promote a prosperous future for its communities.